happypotomus/rose-bud-thorn/architecture.md

 - **Client component**: Simple presentational component, data fetched server-side

 **Usage**: Displayed on home page in "no_reflection" and "waiting" states to show circle progress

 ---

+#### `app/review/page.tsx`
+**Type**: Server Component

+**Purpose**: Week selection page for reviewing past reflections

+**Data Fetched**:
+- User's circle membership
+- All past weeks (end_at < NOW())
+- Unlock status for each week (via `isCircleUnlocked`)
+- Groups weeks by month

+**Display Logic**:
+- Shows months in descending order (most recent first)
+- Each month shows list of unlocked weeks
+- Each week displays date range (e.g., "Jan 5 - Jan 12")
+- Clicking a week navigates to `/review/[weekId]`
+- Shows "No past reflections" message if no unlocked weeks exist

+**Key Functions Called**:
+- `getPastUnlockedWeeks()` → Fetches and groups past unlocked weeks

+**Why Server Component?**: Data fetching happens server-side for better performance

+---

+#### `app/review/[weekId]/page.tsx`
+**Type**: Server Component

+**Purpose**: Week review page - fetches all data for a specific week

+**Data Fetched**:
+- Week details (validates week exists and is in the past)
+- All circle members
+- All reflections for that week and circle (including user's own)
+- All profiles for reflection authors
+- All comments for those reflections
+- Commenter profiles
+- Unlock status for that week

+**Validation**:
+- Checks week exists
+- Checks week is in the past (redirects if not)
+- Checks circle was unlocked for that week (redirects if not)

+**Data Transformation**:
+- Maps reflections with author names
+- Groups comments by reflection_id
+- Sorts reflections alphabetically by author name

+**Why Server Component?**: Efficient server-side data fetching and validation

+---

+#### `app/review/[weekId]/review-display.tsx`
+**Type**: Client Component

+**Purpose**: Display all reflections for a week in a scrollable list

+**Props**:
+- `weekId`, `weekStart`, `weekEnd`: Week information
+- `reflections`: Array of reflections with author names
+- `commentsByReflection`: Map of reflection_id → comments
+- `currentUserId`: To identify own reflection
+- `wasUnlocked`: Whether circle was unlocked for that week

+**Features**:
+- Scrollable list showing all reflections at once
+- Each reflection in a card with Rose/Bud/Thorn sections
+- Own reflection marked with "(You)" label
+- Audio playback and transcript toggles
+- CommentSection component below each reflection
+- "Copy Reflection to Clipboard" button only on own reflection
+- Real-time comment refresh after adding new comments

+**State Management**:
+- `commentsMap`: Local state for comments (updated when new comment added)
+- `showTranscripts`: Per-reflection transcript visibility state

+**Why Client Component?**: Needs interactivity (audio playback, comment submission, transcript toggles)

+---